Injury Rehab Coaching

 I refused to quit.
 Instead I deep dove into every available resource.
 I read countless articles, took courses, connected dots between my formal education and pole dancing.
 I was going to figure out what I needed to do to recover from this injury.

-As acquired information, I realized that if I was having to do all of this work, even with my educational background, how was the average pole dancer navigating recovering from their injuries?
+As I acquired information, I realized that if I was having to do all of this work, even with my educational background, how was the average pole dancer navigating recovering from their injuries?

 Were they quitting when they heard “then don’t do that”?
 Were they training in pain because they didn’t know what else to do?